 The heat from a dryer can arguably be the worst thing you can do to your work boots.

 Depending on the material your work boots are made out of, the damage from such extreme heat levels can do anything from aging the work boot’s material rapidly to outright melting off the glue holding the outsoles.

 When it comes to cleaning, most work boot manufacturers recommend only using cold water and letting the wind do the drying.

-To give you an idea about how hot a dryer is, the average dryer’s temperature ranges from 125 Fahrenheit/51.2 Celsius to 135 Fahrenheit/57.2 Celsius, which is enough to make most human beings suffer from hypothermia.
+To give you an idea of how hot a dryer is, the average dryer’s temperature ranges from 125 Fahrenheit/51.2 Celsius to 135 Fahrenheit/57.2 Celsius, which is enough to make most human beings suffer from hypothermia.

-Simply put, your work boots won’t stand a chance against such extreme heat unless they’re firefighter work boots, and even then, there’s no guarantee that they’d come out intact.
+Simply put, your work boots won’t stand a chance against such extreme heat unless they’re wildland firefighter work boots, and even then, there’s no guarantee that they’d come out intact.

 Can you put steel toe work boots in the dryer?